Dogma (film): Plot

-In Red Bank, Bethany asks why she has been called upon to save the universe; why can't God simply do it himself?
-Metatron admits that God's whereabouts are unknown; he disappeared while visiting New Jersey in human form to play skee ball.
+In Red Bank, Bethany asks why she has been called upon to save the universe; why can't God simply do it itself?
+Metatron admits that God's whereabouts are unknown; it disappeared while visiting New Jersey in human form to play skee ball.
 The task falls to Bethany because—she now learns—she is the last scion, a distant but direct blood relative of Jesus.

 The group cannot persuade Glick to cancel the celebration.
 Jay steals one of Glick's golf clubs.
 Their only remaining option is to keep the angels out of the church, but Azrael and the triplets trap them in a bar to prevent them from doing so.
 Azrael reveals that he sent the news clipping to the angels; he would rather end all existence than spend eternity in Hell.
 Bob kills Azrael with the golf club, which Glick had blessed to improve his game.
 Bethany blesses the bar sink's contents, and the others drown the triplets in the holy water.
 They race to the church, where Bartleby has killed Glick, his parishioners, and assorted bystanders.
 When Loki (who is now wingless and therefore mortal, with a conscience) attempts to stop him, Bartleby kills him as well.

 All appears lost; Jay attempts to seduce Bethany before all existence ends.
 When he mentions John Doe Jersey, Bethany finally puts all the clues together.
 She and Bob race across the street to the hospital, as the others try to keep Bartleby from entering the church.
 But in doing so, Jay destroys his wings with automatic gunfire, making him mortal as well.
 Her faith restored, Bethany disconnects John's life support, liberating God, but killing herself.
-Bartleby reaches the church entrance where he confronts God, manifested in female form, who annihilates him with her voice.
+Bartleby reaches the church entrance where he confronts God, manifested in female form, who annihilates him with its voice.
 Bob arrives with Bethany's lifeless body; God resurrects her and conceives a child—the new last scion—within her womb.
 God, Metatron, Rufus, and Serendipity return to Heaven, leaving Bethany, Jay, and Silent Bob to reflect on the past and the future.